githubEdit

 Summary

 Nmap discovers a website and a virtual host for mojoPortal.
 We register for an account on mojoPortal and notice an admin user.
 Searching for the mojoPortal default credentials finds [email protected]:admin, which works!
-As admin, we are able to edit a file and replace it with an aspx reverse shell.
+As admin, we are able to edit a file and replace it with an aspx reverse shellarrow-up-right.
 Then, we copy that file to a name with the .aspx file extension so it can be executed.
 We figure out where the file is stored on the server and then make a GET request to it to get e reverse shell.

 We look at samba shares and mount the share share as the BeatriceMill user, who has write access.
-According to the AppLocker policy, we can run C:\share\Bginfo64.exe, so we aim to overwrite that with a netcat binary to spawn a reverse shell.
+According to the AppLockerarrow-up-right policy, we can run C:\share\Bginfo64.exe, so we aim to overwrite that with a netcat binaryarrow-up-right to spawn a reverse shell.
 We discover that there is a cronjob that runs the exe in the share.
-So, we hijack the 7-zip64.dll DLL file using the second exploit listed under the "Your own" header from this HackTricks guide.
+So, we hijack the 7-zip64.dll DLL file using the second exploit listed under the "Your own" header from this HackTricks guidearrow-up-right.
 Our DLL takes ownership of the Bginfo64.exe executable, grants everyone full access to it, downloads a static netcat binary from our machine, and then executes that netcat binary to get a reverse shell.

 We now have a reverse shell as the ginawild user and we get the user.txt flag.
 In the Recycle Bin we find a PFX file.
 We download it and crack it using john.
-We can assume that this certificate was used to sign the Get-bADpasswords.ps1 file so that it would be able to run (see powershell signing for more information).
+We can assume that this certificate was used to sign the Get-bADpasswords.ps1 file so that it would be able to run (see powershell signingarrow-up-right for more information).
 Additionally, there is a run.vbs script in the C:\Get-bADpasswords directory that creates a Windows event.
 We assume something picks up that event and executes the C:\Get-bADpasswords\Get-bADpasswords.ps1 script as a different user.
 So, we replace the Get-bADpasswords.ps1 with a reverse shell and sign it with the certificate, to get a reverse shell as the bpassrunner user.

 Enumeration